oneibmcloud/ibm-cloud-garage-developer-bootcamp/04-learning-outcomes.md

 * What is Product Value.

-* How to Design and Plan the Development Cycles.
+* How to Design, Plan and Roadmap the Development Cycles.

 * How to Deliver Early and Often.